mathalama/daa-aitu/README.md

 ## Step 3: Implementation MergeSort and MergeSortTest Testing (committed on 2025-09-27)
 ### Implementation MergeSort
-- Hybrid Algorithm: A hybrid approach was implemented, using Merge Sort for arrays larger than 16 elements and Insertion Sort for smaller ones to improve performance on small datasets.
+- Hybrid Algorithm: A hybrid approach was implemented,using Merge Sort for arrays larger than 16 elements and Insertion Sort for smaller ones to improve performance on small datasets.
 - Memory Optimization: A single buffer is used for the merge process, allocated only once to avoid repeated memory allocations within recursive calls.
 ### MergeSortTest Testing:
 - Parameterized Tests: JUnit 5 tests were written to verify correctness and performance on arrays of various sizes (from 0 to 2000).